25 Proven Ways To Save Money Before Next Year

 “Generally, generic grocery and everyday items cost less,” said Kelly Anne Smith, writer and savings expert at personal finance website The Penny Hoarder.
 “That being said, if you’re willing to make the swap, you’ll save big.”

 When shopping for medications, for example, always check to see if there’s a cheaper generic option available.
-According to the Food and Drug Administration, buying generic medications can save you 85 percent.
-So if you typically spend $100 on medications for your family each month, going generic could potentially save you $340 before 2018.
+According to the Food and Drug Administration, buying generic medications can save you 85%.

 23. Use Mobile Apps to Automatically Save